 The Primary Influences on the USD/JPY

 The economies USD/JPY functions in relation to the economies of the United States and Japan in relation to each other — and to a lesser extent how the United States and Asian economies are doing in relation to each other.
 Thus, the primary influences on USD/JPY will always be their respective economies.
 In times of economic turmoil in the United States, the Yen will rise; in times of economic turmoil in Japan, the dollar will rise.
-Both of these countries have economies significant enough that they are generally not influenced by market trading, they are usually only influenced by large global and economic events.

 Japan’s import/export balance USD/JPY tends to tilt towards the United States Dollar when Japan begins importing more than it is exporting, because Japan’s economy becomes weaker when it is purchasing more goods than it is selling.
 Consequently – trading usdjpy – some analysis based on commodities trading can often help with the foreign exchange market.